exercism/csharp/exercises/practice/collatz-conjecture/.approaches/introduction.md

 - Make sure you return when the number is `1`, otherwise you'll end up in an endless loop
 - You can use a [`nameof` expression][nameof] when throwing the `ArgumentOutOfRangeException` to refer to the name of the parameter
+- It is good practice to not re-assign to the parameter, but to introduce a new variable instead

 ## Approach: `while` loop